• Skip to primary navigation

 Omega-3 fatty acids, protein, vitamins, and minerals make them an excellent choice for healthy eating.

-When deciding between the two, think about the flavor profile and indulgence level desired.
+When deciding between the two, think about the flavor and indulgence level desired.

-Italian tuna is perfect for an exquisite meal or to impress guests.
+Italian tuna is perfect for an excellent meal or to impress guests.

 But if you want something more accessible, regular tuna is your go-to.